Use Para with ZeroDev

 import { createPublicClient } from "viem";

-// Follow the Capsule docs for more instructions on creating the Viem client https://docs.usecapsule.com/integration-guide/signing-transactions
+// Follow the Para docs for more instructions on creating the Viem client https://docs.getpara.com/alpha/web/guides/evm/viem#viem-integration

 chain: polygonAmoy,